Hesham942/programming-2/README.md

 ## Overview

-This repository contains the Python assignment project that we have learned in the [insert section/course name].
-The project is designed to [briefly describe the purpose and goals of the project].
+This repository contains the Python assignment project that we have learned in the [Programming-2].
+The project is designed to [attach what we have learned in oop].

 ## Table of Contents